zkmkarlsruhe/lidar/lidartool/doc/observers/README.md

 |:---- |:-------------- |:------------------------------------------ |
 | file | @file=fileName | file name or template to write log data to |

-File names can contain placeholders for date information, formatted in the unix date format (see 'date -h').
+File names can contain placeholders for date information, formatted in the Unix date format (see 'date -h').

-The file name `log/log_%Y-%m-%d.log` expands at the 1st of june 2022 to `log/log_2022-06-01.log`.
-If a date dependend file name changes with the next log entry, a new file is created.
-Thus one can create log files on a daily or monthly basis.
+The file name `log/log_%Y-%m-%d.log` expands at the 1st of June 2022 to `log/log_2022-06-01.log`.
+If a date-dependent file name changes with the next log entry, a new file is created.
+Thus one can create log files on a monthly or daily basis.

-File names are formatted in the unix date format (see 'date -h').
 The given file names can be a real file name or a synonym:

 ```console
   monthly    synonym for '%Y-%m'